Dadacay/AGD_StudentAttendanceSystem/README.md

 # AGD Student Attendance System

-A **student attendance management system** implemented in **Python**, designed to simplify attendance tracking for educational institutions.
+A **student attendance management system** is integrated, designed to simplify attendance tracking for educational institutions.
 This repository is a refactored version of the original project but rewritten in Python with **clean architecture and design patterns** applied to make the system modular, maintainable, and extendable.

 ## 🧠 Overview